truffls/sign-in-with-apple-using-django/iOS.md

 ## 2. Add the Apple ID button to your view

 Add the Sign In with Apple button `ASAuthorizationAppleIDButton` to the view.
-It behaves pretty much like a `UIButton`, except that you can only change the frame, type of title, and style.
+It behaves pretty much like a `UIButton`, except that you can only change the frame, type of title, corner radius, and style.
 It scales the text according to its frame automatically and even localizes itself.

 ```swift
 // Instantiate the button with a type and style